The Thin Red Line (1998 film): Plot

 Furious at Staros's refusal to obey his command, Tall ventures up to Charlie Company's position, accompanied by his battalion executive officer, Captain John Gaff.
 When they arrive, they find that the Japanese resistance seems to have lessened, and Tall's opinion of Staros is sealed.
 After being advised of Bell's reconnaissance of the Japanese position, Tall suggests a small detachment of men to perform a flanking maneuver on the bunker to capture it.
 Among the men to volunteer for the mission are Pvts.
 Witt, Doll, and Bell.
 Captain Gaff is given command of the detachment, and they proceed up the hill toward the bunker.
 A fierce battle ensues, but ultimately the American forces are victorious, and the hill is captured.

 For their efforts, the men are given a week's leave, though they find little joy in the respite in the fighting.
 While the company is bivouacked, Staros is relieved of his command by Tall, who deems him too soft for the pressures of combat and suggests that he apply for reassignment and become a lawyer in the JAG Corps in Washington, D.C.
 During this time, Bell receives a letter from his wife, informing him that she has fallen in love with another man and seeks a divorce.
 Witt, meanwhile, comes across some of the locals and notices that they have grown distant and distrustful of outsiders, and regularly quarrel with each other.

 The company is sent on patrol up a river under the command of Lieutenant Band.
 Witt, along with Cpl.
 Fife, and Pvt.
 Coombs, scout upriver and encounter an advancing Japanese column.
-As they attempt to retreat, Coombs is wounded.
-Witt draws away the Japanese to buy time for Fife, but Witt is encircled by one of their squads.
+As they attempt to retreat, Coombs is wounded and ultimately drowns attempting to cross the riverbank.
+Witt draws away the Japanese to buy time for Fife, but he is encircled by one of their squads.
 The Japanese demand Witt surrender, but he raises his rifle and is killed.
 His body is buried by his squadmates, including a visibly grieving Sgt.
 Welsh.
 The company soon receives a new commander, Captain Bosche.
 They are relieved of duty and evacuated from Guadalcanal by a waiting LCT.